 - Prepare and submit to the CAM an Equipment List that includes a list of all equipment and service agreements that will be purchased for the project.
-Any equipment listed must meet the requirements listed in the Minimum Technical Requirements in the Eligibility Requirements section of GFO-22612.
-Recipient must receive CAM written approval prior to purchasing equipment on the Equipment List. - Provide CAM with a Written Statement of Charger and Bus Compatibility signed by charger manufacturer and bus manufacturer confirming interoperability. - Develop and include in the quarterly progress report a Switchboard and Charger Design Document that includes: - The performance characteristics of the charging hardware that will work with the site layout. - The electrical requirements for the switchboard meeting the utility Ampere Interrupting Capacity (AIC) standard and capacity constraints. - Identify and procure the software that will operate the charging profile setups for the electric school buses as well as the bi-directional chargers.
+Any equipment listed must meet the Minimum Technical Requirements listed in the Eligibility Requirements section of GFO-22-612. - Receive CAM written approval of Equipment List prior to purchasing equipment. - Provide CAM with a Written Statement of Charger and Bus Compatibility signed by charger manufacturer and bus manufacturer confirming interoperability.

-- Equipment List

-- Written Statement of Charger and Bus Compatibility
+- Equipment List - Written Statement of Charger and Bus Compatibility

-- Switchboard and Charger Design Document